-This Evidence of Coverage is part of our contract with you about how CCA Medicare Maximum covers your care.
+This Evidence of Coverage is part of our contract with you about how CCA Senior Care Options covers your care.
 Other parts of this contract include your enrollment form, the List of Covered Drugs (Formulary), and any notices you receive from us about changes to your coverage or conditions that affect your coverage.
-These notices are sometimes called "riders" or "amendments."
+These notices are sometimes called riders or amendments.

-The contract is in effect for months in which you are enrolled in CCA Medicare Maximum between January 1, 2023 and December 31, 2023.
+The contract is in effect for months in which you are enrolled in CCA Senior Care Options between January 1, 2024 and December 31, 2024.

 Each calendar year, Medicare allows us to make changes to the plans that we offer.
-This means we can change the costs and benefits of CCA Medicare Maximum after December 31, 2023.
-We can also choose to stop offering the plan in your service area, or to offer it in a different service area, after December 31, 2023.
+This means we can change the benefits of CCA Senior Care Options after December 31, 2024.
+We can also choose to stop offering the plan in your service area, or to offer it in a different service area, after December 31, 2024.

-Medicare (the Centers for Medicare & Medicaid Services) must approve CCA Medicare Maximum each year.
-You can continue each year to get Medicare coverage as a member of our plan as long as we choose to continue to offer the plan and Medicare renews its approval of the plan.
+Medicare (the Centers for Medicare & Medicaid Services) must approve CCA Senior Care Options each year.
+You can continue each year to get Medicare coverage as a member of our plan as long as we choose to continue to offer the plan and both Medicare and the Commonwealth of Massachusetts renew their approvals of the plan.